sindresorhus/magic-iterable/readme.md

 ### magicIterable(iterable)

-Returns a version of `iterable` that when you call a method on it that doesn't already exist, it will call that method on all items in the iterable and return an array with the result.
+Returns a version of `iterable` that when you call a method on it, it will call that method on all items in the iterable and return an array with the result.

 #### iterable